 4. Be early

 One thing I absolutely cannot stress enough is to ALWAYS be early.
 Especially for flights!
-Traffic can be unpredictable, especially in cities you are unfamiliar with, and you’d be surprised how long it can take to get from the taxi to check in with kids and suitcases flying everywhere.
+Traffic can be unpredictable, especially in cities you are unfamiliar with.
+You’d be surprised how long it can take to get from the taxi to check in with kids and suitcases flying everywhere.

 5. Be prepared with snacks